Sergeyir/Jets_Comparison/README.md

 Herwig read Herwig_gen.in
 ```

-After generation is done do similar thing with herwig_jets.cc as with pythia_jets.cc.
-Fastjet is also required for this step as with pythia
+After generation is done do similar thing with herwig_jets.cc as with pythia_jets.cc

 ```sh
 make herwig_jets